â„šī¸ Fast-loading version for search engines - Click here for the interactive version

 Refunding Clarification fees

-The FTA may refund the fee paid for a Clarification request relating to one tax or more taxes, if the FTA decided not to issue the Clarification provided any of the following cases applies: [7]
+The FTA may refund the fee paid for a Clarification request relating to one Tax or more Taxes, if the FTA decided not to issue the Clarification provided any of the following cases apply:[10]

 • The Applicant is not registered for Corporate Tax and the Clarification request relates to a Corporate Tax matter other than registration.